 Section 1.
 Eligibility.
-Any person who has, in the opinion of the Council, contributed materially to the advancement of mineralogy, crystallography, or allied sciences, shall be eligible for fellowship in the Society.
-Any person or corporation interested in mineralogy, crystallography, or allied sciences shall be eligible to membership.
+Any person who has, in the opinion of the Council, contributed materially to the advancement of mineralogy, crystallography, petrography, or allied sciences, shall be eligible for fellowship in the Society.
+Any person interested in mineralogy, crystallography, petrography, or allied sciences, shall be eligible for membership.

 Section 2.
 Election. (a) Fellows.
-Nominations for fellowship must be made by two fellows according to a form to be provided by the Council.
-One of these fellows must be personally acquainted with the nominee and his qualifications.
+Nominations for fellowship must be made by three fellows according to a form to be provided by the Council.
+Two of these fellows must be personally acquainted with the nominee and his qualifications.
 The Council will submit the nominations received by them, if approved, to a vote of the fellows in the manner provided in the By-Laws.
-The result may be announced at any stated meeting, after which notice shall be sent to the elected. (b) Members.
-Nominations for membership must be made on blanks provided by the Council, and receive the endorsement of the secretary and treasurer of the Society.
+The results will be announced at the next Council meeting, after which those elected will be notified by the Secretary. (b) Members.
+Any eligible individual may become a member by filling out an application blank obtainable from the Secretary or Treasurer, and paying one year's dues.